Building approval (1)(2)

 Contains information about current heritage status (including orders) associated with a described property.

-An instrument is the document referred to on the register search statement (transfer, mortgage, caveat, covenant, or other type of encumbrance).
-The instrument includes every document registered or capable of being registered under the Transfer of Land Act 1958 Victoria.
+Document referred to on the register search statement (transfer, mortgage, caveat, covenant, or other type of encumbrance).
+The instrument includes every document registered or capable of being registered under the Transfer of Land Act 1958 (Vic).

 Land information certificate